benrmatthews/fantactivist/_posts/2017-02-06-ctrl-alt-right-delete.md

 I’m a digital organizer who’s been working at the intersection of politics and technology for over a decade.

-Currently I write a weekly newsletter [Ctrl Alt Right Delete](https://actionnetwork.org/forms/ctrl-alt-right-delete-newsletter-2), devoted to better understanding how the so-called alt-right organizes online and developing strategies and tactics to fight back.
+Currently I write a weekly newsletter *[Ctrl Alt Right Delete](https://actionnetwork.org/forms/ctrl-alt-right-delete-newsletter-2)*, devoted to better understanding how the so-called alt-right organizes online and developing strategies and tactics to fight back.

 #### What motivated you to get started with your cause ?
 What were your initial goals?
 And how'd you come up with the idea?